DanielSimonsen90/DanhoLibraryJS/docs/Functions.md

 function GetCSSProperty<Type extends keyof CSSReturnTypes>(property: string, type: Type, query = ":root"): CSSReturnTypes[Type];

 /**
+ * Gets a nested property from an object
+ * @param parent Parent object to search
+ * @param key Key to search for.
+Can be nested with dot notation
+ * @returns Value of key or null if not found
+ */
+function GetNestedProperty<Parent, Key extends string>(parent: Parent, key: Key): GetNestedProperty<Parent, Key> | null;

+/**
  * Create HTMLEvent object from function
  * @param name Name of the event
  * @param handler Handler for the event